Virginia Hospital Center

 Virginia Hospital Center - Arlington, VA

-Virginia Hospital Center is a mental health and substance abuse treatment facility located at 1701 North George Mason Drive in the 22205 zip code in Arlington, VA.
+Virginia Hospital Center is a dual diagnosis rehab center located at 1701 North George Mason Drive in the 22205 zip code in Arlington, VA.
 It is operated by a private non-profit organization.
-Virginia Hospital Center provides suboxone prescription, buprenorphine maintenance and buprenorphine detoxification.
-Some of the treatment approaches used by Virginia Hospital Center include cognitive behavioral therapy, dialectical behavior therapy and anger management.
-Virginia Hospital Center also specializes in detox services and offers cocaine detoxification, inpatient alcohol detox and residential benzodiazepines detox.
-Virginia Hospital Center provides inpatient hospital rehabilitation, inpatient hospital addiction treatment and inpatient hospital detox.
-It also provides inpatient treatment for dual diagnosis, inpatient detoxification and residential treatment for substance use.
+Virginia Hospital Center provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+Some of the treatment approaches used by Virginia Hospital Center include anger management, 12-step rehab and cognitive behavioral therapy.
+Virginia Hospital Center also specializes in detox services and offers methamphetamines detoxification, inpatient opioid detoxification and cocaine detoxification.
+Virginia Hospital Center provides hospital inpatient rehab, hospital inpatient detox and hospital inpatient alcohol/drug treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders, residential treatment for substance use and inpatient detox.

 Address: 1701 North George Mason Drive, Arlington, VA 22205